WokLibCodeClub/.github/profile/README.md

 ## Python (second session 11.45am to 12.45pm)

 The next session will take place in **September 2026**.
 Check back here later for the dates.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.
-If you are going to take part in this session you will need accounts with Raspberry Pi - details below.
+If you are going to take part in this session you will need accounts with Raspberry Pi Foundation - details below.

 Please try to arrive a little bit before 11.45am so that you have time to get logged in and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

+### How to make a Raspberry Pi Foundation account

+To make a *Raspberry Pi Foundation* account go to [my.raspberrypi.org/signup](https://my.raspberrypi.org/signup) and click on *Create a free account*.
+If you are 12 or under you will need to use a parent's email address.
+Otherwise you can use your own email address.
+Enter the details and create your account.
+Once you have made an account you can go to [editor.raspberrypi.org/en/](https://editor.raspberrypi.org/en/) and log in.